Bernard Lorjou: Painting

-Over the next 30 years Lorjou’s reputation as a painter became more established.
-His work and style went through a series of transformations, the only constants being the power of his images and the rich precision of his use of vibrant color.
+Over the next 30 years, Lorjou’s reputation as a painter became more established, though his style went through a series of transformations.
 Lorjou was supported by prominent art figures like Georges Wildenstein and Domenica Walter, the widow of Paul Guillaume.
-Lorjou became known for his extravagant exhibits and combative spirit.
-His works were exhibited widely throughout the world, namely in France, the United States, and in Japan.
+In 1969, he created a series of paintings about the murder of Sharon Tate by members of the Manson Family.
+His exhibition of these paintings toured through France, Belgium, and Japan.

-On 26 January 1986, at the age of 77, Lorjou died from an acute asthma attack at his home in St. Denis sur Loire.
+On 26 January 1986, at the age of 77, Lorjou died from an acute asthma attack at his home in Saint-Denis-sur-Loire.

 Lorjou’s body of work includes thousands of paintings, a collection wood engravings, ceramic and bronze sculptures, lithographs, illustrated books, socially oriented posters, stained glass windows, and murals.